pandorabots-admin/docs/aiml/reference.md

 ### &lt;image /&gt;

 The *image tag* allows your bot to send back image responses.
-It's simple to use - simply wrap the tag around the *url* of the image.
+It's simple to use - just wrap the tag around the *url* of the image.

 #### Usage
   <image>https://url.for.image</image>